Dave Hober was appointed as the twenty-second Chief

 Mike has worked a number of assignments, to include: patrol, field training, and investigations.
 Promoted to Sergeant in 2012, Mike handled several different supervisory positions including: patrol, investigations, and personnel and recruitment.
 He was also the sergeant and Acting Commander for the Peninsula Regional Violence and Narcotics Team (PRVNT).

-In 2016, Mike was promoted to Lieutenant, where he serves in the Patrol Division.
+In 2016, Mike was promoted to Lieutenant, where he serves in Investigations/ Special Operations Division.

 Ethan has been with the Department since 2006.
 He has a bachelor's degree in Criminal Justice from California State University Chico and a Master's Degree from Golden Gate University San Francisco.
 During the first half of his career, Ethan worked a number of different assignments, to include patrol, Community Action Team, and in the Investigations Division.

 Promoted to sergeant in 2014, Ethan handled several different supervisory positions including patrol and Community Action Team.
-Ethan has also been a member of the Monterey Peninsula Regional Special Response Unit SWAT team since its inception in 2009, currently serving as a tactical commander.
+Ethan has also been a member of the Monterey Peninsula Regional Special Response Unit SWAT team since its inception in 2009, and has held positions of Breach, Team Leader, and Tactical Commander.
+Ethan currently serves as the Special Response Unit Commander.

-In 2017, Ethan was promoted to Lieutenant, where he serves in the Special Operations Division.
-Ethan is currently assigned as the commander for the Peninsula Regional Violence and Narcotics Team (PRVNT).
+In 2017, Ethan was promoted to Lieutenant, and served for three years in the Special Operations Division and was assigned as the commander for the Peninsula Regional Violence and Narcotics Team (PRVNT).
+Ethan currently serves in the Patrol Division and the Field Training Program.

 Karen has been with the Department since 2007.
 She started as an Executive Assistant and has been in her current position since May 2012, moving up to Senior Analyst in October 2017.
 Karen currently manages the Operations Division.
 She also oversees taxi and massage permits, the department budget, grants, and the Police facility.

 Karen holds a Bachelor's degree in Business and Professional Studies and a Master's degree in Public Administration.